+

 Requesting a Re-Review of a Transfer Decision

 Course reviews and transfer decisions are initially based on short course descriptions.
-Current UMD students who disagree with the way a course has been transferred may request a more-detailed review by submitting a course syllabus (from the term you completed the course) through the UMD Transfer Course Evaluation form.
-You are encouraged to meet with an academic advisor in the academic advising office for your college prior to submitting this form, to discuss possible equivalencies this course could be considered for.
+Current UMD students who disagree with the way a course has been transferred may request a more detailed review by submitting a course syllabus (from the term the course was completed) through the UMD Transfer Course Evaluation form.
+Students are encouraged to meet with an academic advisor in a collegiate academic advising office for assistance with submitting this form.

 +